-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: 2020

 Croatia-based Rimac is on a quest to electrify the supercar segment, and it’s closer to achieving this goal than anyone else.
-Powered by four electric motors, the gorgeous C_Two puts 1,914 horsepower and 1,696 pound-feet of torque under the driver’s right foot.
-That’s enough for a 1.85-second sprint from zero to 60 mph, a figure that, if achieved in the real life, would make it the quickest production car in the world.
-We have bad news if it sounds like something you’d want to put in your garage: The 150-car production run is entirely sold out in spite of a $2 million price tag.
+Powered by four electric motors, the gorgeous C_Two puts 1,914 hp and 1,696 pound-feet of torque under the driver’s right foot.
+That’s enough for a 1.85-second sprint from zero to 60mph, a figure that, if achieved in real life, would make it the quickest production car in the world.
+We have bad news if it sounds like something you’d want to put in your garage: The 150-car production run is entirely sold out despite a $2 million price.

 Rimac’s unique approach to performance has turned more than a few heads in the automotive industry.
-Hyundai invested $90 million into the Croatian firm to launch the development of an electric sports car, and Porsche purchased a 15.5-percent stake in the firm to help it electrify its range of models.
+Hyundai invested $90 million into the Croatian firm to launch the development of an electric sports car, and Porsche purchased a 15.5% stake in the firm to help it electrify its range of models.
 While Rimac isn’t a household name in 2020, we’re betting it’s a company every enthusiast will be familiar with by 2025.

 Rivian R1T